 Customers can manage energy bills and payments, choose due dates, and monitor usage through websites, by phone, or by contacting customer centers.
-When customers have high usage, past due balances, or become eligible for disconnection, utilities send out notifications and alerts to customers with preferred communication methods such as calls, texts, emails, or traditional mail.
-Some customers are assisted by CBOs in interfacing with the utility about an imminent disconnection, and more of this assistance will occur for eligible customers in need through the CBO Pilot.
+When customers have high usage, past due balances, or become eligible for disconnection, utilities send out notifications and alerts to https://abc30.com/pge-unpaid-bills-financial-help-when-are-do-electric/10495526/ PU Code Section 910.5 Report on Residential Utility Service Disconnections - April 1, 2024 customers with preferred communication methods such as calls, texts, emails, or traditional mail.
+Some customers are assisted by CBOs in interfacing with the utility about an imminent disconnection, and more of this assistance will occur for eligible customers in need through the approved CBO Pilot.